Densaugeo/den-antares.com/cobalt/posts/navigating-the-passkey-minefield.md

 Passkeys are public-private keypairs designed for logging in to web sites.

 Passkeys are created when a user registers one on a web site.
-They are tied to the domain specified at registration, and aren't supposed to be reused on different sites.
-When created, the public key is saved by the server so it can recognize the user on future visits.
+They're tied to the domain specified at registration, and aren't reused on different sites.
+When created, the public key is saved by the server for recognizing the user on future visits.

 The private key is saved by the client software.
 It may be saved in an OS cloud service and tied to the user's Microsoft/Apple/Google account, or it may be saved in a password manager (1Password advertises support, though I haven't tested that), or in a hardware key such as a Yubikey.